kevinbader/makeclean/README.md

 Removes generated and downloaded files from code projects to free up space.

+Features:

+- List, cleans and archives projects depending on how long you haven't touched them.
+- Respects `.gitignore` files even outside Git repositories.
+Build tools often create a `.gitignore` file when initializing a new project, so this makes sure that the dependencies are not traversed even in case you have not initialized the Git repository yet.
+- Supports `.ignore` files, which have the same semantics as `.gitignore` files and are supported by search tools such as ripgrep and The Silver Searcher.
+- Ignores hidden directories.

 Currently supports the following build tools:

 - [x] Cargo